 Scientix – an initiative that pools together the results of hundreds of projects financed by the European Commission and concerned with STEM education.
 The purpose is to increase the interest of youth to learn and choose professions in Science, Technology, Engineering and Mathematics.

 The EUN takes the initiative and participates in a wide range of European projects.
-It includes Israel in those European programs in which Israel is a partner like the RTD Framework Program of the European Union – the present one being Horizon 2020.
+Israel can participate in those European programs in which it is a partner like the RTD Framework Program of the European Union.